VK-FRTT/taxgen/docs/dpm-dictionary-yti-reference-data-service-mapping.md

 # Mapping of DPM Dictionary concepts to Yti Reference Data -service

-This document describes mapping from DPM Dictionary related DPM modeling concepts to elements available in Yti Reference Data -service.
+This document describes mapping from DPM Dictionary related Data Point Modelling elements to elements available in Yti Reference Data -service.

+> Dictionary defines the classifications used in data description.
+It does it by
+> identifying elements: metrics (that may be arranged in relationship sets), domains and
+> their value constraints or members (plus relationships between them) and dimensions.
+> -- <cite>EIOPA Data Point Model Documentation</cite>

 Mapping is split for clarity to three sections:
 1. DPM metrics
-2. DPM "explicit" concepts, like Explicit Dimensions, Explicit Domains and Hierarchies
+2. DPM "explicit" elements, like Explicit Dimensions, Explicit Domains and Hierarchies
-3. DPM "typed" concepts, like Typed Dimensions and Typed Domains
+3. DPM "typed" elements, like Typed Dimensions and Typed Domains

 <br>